Welcome to the archive site for CANDASA; for current work (2020-2024) please visit our successor project, Food Prices for Nutrition.

 3) Does the variation we see in price and availability of nutrient-rich foods have significant associations with nutrition outcomes, particularly stunting and women’s nutrition?

-CANDASA is the first large, multi-country study of spatial and temporal variation in the affordability of nutritious foods and its relationship to nutrition outcomes.
-Our results will directly inform policies and programs in our target countries, and also provide generalizable results to guide nutrition-smart investments elsewhere.
+Answers to these questions were intended to directly inform policies and programs in Ethiopia, India, Ghana, Malawi and Tanzania, and also provide generalizable results to guide nutrition-smart investments elsewhere.
 The work builds directly on a Tufts-led project called Indicators of Affordability of Nutritious Diets in Africa (IANDA) funded by the UK Department for International Development from 2015 to 2017, and Advancing Research in Agriculture-Nutrition Actions (ARENA) at IFPRI funded by the Bill & Melinda Gates Foundation from 2014 through 2020.

-CANDASA measures changes in the food environment using local market prices, adding up the economic cost of meeting international nutrition standards at each time and place.
+The metrics developed and applied in the CANDASA project track changes in the food environment using local market prices, adding up the economic cost of meeting international nutrition standards at each time and place.
 We start with the cost of individual nutrients, complemented by newer criteria such as dietary diversity across food groups, dietary guidelines that recommend specific quantities of food in each category, and nutritional profiling that scores the value of specific food items.
 We scale up and demonstrate the use of four new price indexes to measure whether reaching these nutritional standards has become more (un)affordable over time and across locations.
 Actual diets often fall short of nutritional standards, perhaps because of costs as measured by CANDASA, but potentially also due to other factors such as habit, taste and convenience.
 The new price indexes will allow measurement of what drives (un)affordability of healthy diets, and how costs interact with other factors affecting nutrition outcomes.

 To measure access to a nutritious diet in each market area, we add up local prices of different food prices in ways that reflect specific nutritional standards.
 To measure affordability, we then compare that total cost to average incomes or wages at that time and place.
 Each index formula combines prices with health-science data in ways that can be updated regularly using standard software.
 For example, the cost of nutrient adequacy (CoNA) is defined as the least expensive way of meeting daily requirements of essential macro- and micro-nutrients, requiring data on the nutrient composition of each food and a person’s estimated average requirements (EAR) for each nutrient.
 Similarly, the cost of diet diversity (CoDD) is the least expensive way of including a threshold number of distinct food groups, requiring knowledge of which foods are in which group and how many groups should be consumed each day.
 The cost of a recommended diet (CoRD) is the least-cost way of meeting dietary guidelines, for which the parameters are each day’s quantity of foods in each category.
 We also use a nutritional consumer price index (NCPI) which weights each food by the value of its nutrient profile, such as the five-point Nutri-Score scale, so as to take account of the health advantages and disadvantages of each food in addition to its monetary cost.